 How to Design Beer Labels That Get Picked First

-Your beer’s got the flavor dialed in—but if the label doesn’t turn heads, it might never leave the shelf.
-With a sea of cans shouting for attention, your label has to be more than just good-looking—it has to tell your story, spark curiosity, and give people a reason to grab yours first.
+Your beer's got the flavor dialed in, but if your label doesn’t turn heads, it might never leave the shelf.
+With a sea of cans shouting for attention, your label has to do more than sit there and look pretty.
+It should also tell your story, spark curiosity, and give people a reason to grab yours first.

-Here’s how to make sure your beer label is doing the heavy lifting while you focus on brewing the good stuff.
+Trust us, we know all about designing beer labels.
+From fonts to creative surprises, here’s how to make sure your label is doing the heavy lifting so you can focus on brewing the good stuff.

 What Great Beer Labels Actually Do

-• Say something about your beer before they crack it open
+- Say something about your beer before customers crack it open

-1. Embrace a vibe, not just a style
+1. Embrace a cohesive vibe, not just a style

 Are you going for nostalgic, artsy, scientific, weird?
 Great.
-But pick a lane and drive it.
-The best beer labels are confident—and that confidence shows up in every color, font, and tiny detail.
+But it's important to pick a lane and stick to it.
+Confident and cohesive branding makes some of the best beer labels, as that confidence shows up in every color, font, and tiny detail.

-Real-world move: Knoxious Beer Co. commits hard to the psychedelic sci-fi vibe—and it works.
+For example, Knoxious Beer Co. commits hard to the psychedelic sci-fi vibe.
+And it really works!
 From the neon colors to the trippy lettering and sunglasses-wearing Bigfoot, every detail on the label feels like a B-movie fever dream in the best way.
 It’s bold, weird, and completely unforgettable.
-People don’t just buy the beer—they keep the can.
-That’s the power of a cohesive label that screams personality.

-Don’t just match your logo—use color to tell a story.
-Dark stouts don’t always need dark labels.
+Instead of just slapping your logo colors on the label and calling it a day, you can use color to tell a story.
+Keep in mind that dark stouts don’t always need dark labels.
 Bright colors sell, but they also need context.

-Smart tip: Use contrast to your advantage.
+Use color contrast to your advantage.
 A neon green can with minimal type can stop someone dead in the craft beer aisle.
 Just make sure they can still read it.

 3. Choose fonts that fit the beer (and the people)

 Label typography isn’t the place to flex how many Google Fonts you know.
-Stick with one or two typefaces that match the beer’s tone—clean and crisp for a pilsner, bold and rustic for a barrel-aged monster.
+It's better to stick with one or two typefaces that match the beer’s tone.
+Clean and crisp work well for a pilsner, while bold and rustic match the vibes of a barrel-aged monster.

-Pro tip: Test font size and spacing from a real can in your hand.
+🍌 Stomp Tip: Test font size and spacing with a real can in your hand.
 What looks good on a screen might not translate on aluminum.

 4. Add a moment of surprise

 White BOPP is the go-to: clean, crisp, and ready to make your artwork pop like a citrus-forward IPA.
-But silver BOPP?
-That’s where things get flashy (in the best way).
+Silver BOPP is where things get flashy (in the best way).
 It’s metallic, shiny, and catches the light like a disco ball in a beer cooler.

 Want to get fancy?
-Print color directly over the silver with no white base and boom—instant metallic hues in whatever shade you want.
+Print color directly over the silver with no white base and you'll have instant metallic hues in whatever shade you want.
 Add a white ink base first, and you’ve got solid, vibrant color that knocks out the shine where you need it.
-It’s a slick way to guide the eye and give your label a premium vibe—without blowing your whole packaging budget.
+It’s a slick way to guide the eye and give your label a premium vibe, without blowing your whole packaging budget.

 Labels That Sell: What We’ve Seen Work in the Real World